whalebone/wb-docs/en/quickstart.rst

 Creating the portal account
 ---------------------------

 After accessing the URL from your activation email, you will be asked to setup the password for your account.
-We don't enforce any password complexity, but we recommend using unique and non-trivial password.
+We don't enforce any password complexity but we recommend using unique and non-trivial password.
 An unauthorized access would be a threat to users privacy and could misuse the configuration to harm your network.

 .. image:: ./img/password_setup.png
    :align: center